vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

   x ! intruderSpeed   >= 960
 ```

-These constriants give rise to a hyper-rectangle.
+These constriants give rise to a hyper-rectangle in a five-dimensional space.

 Every $\epsilon$-ball is a hyper-rectangle with $l_i = x_i - \epsilon$ and
 $u_i = x_i + \epsilon$, so nothing is lost, and regions that no ball can express become